24je0657/image-cleaning-framework/Readme.md

 ---

 ### 8) Decision Engine
-- Aggregates outputs from all quality assessment modules.
+- Aggregates outputs from duplicate detection, adaptive blur detection, noise detection, outlier detection, and mislabel detection using a weighted scoring strategy to classify every image as CLEAN, REVIEW, or REMOVE.
 - Assigns a final quality status and recommended action for each image.

 ---